DJ LeMahieu Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 3.97 team ERA ranks 11th across all MLB pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 11th among all MLB pitching staffs.

-- The Cubs surrender the fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to allow 86 home runs (one per game), the least in baseball.

-- In his most recent outing on Monday against the Milwaukee Brewers, the left-hander threw 3 2/3 innings, giving up three earned runs while surrendering four hits.
+- The righty's last appearance came on Tuesday against the Milwaukee Brewers, when he threw six innings, surrendering one earned run while allowing four hits.

+- In eight games this season, the 33-year-old has a 2.83 ERA and 5.1 strikeouts per nine innings, while giving up a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.